cofresilab/cofresilab.github.io/cuetopia.md

 Principal investigator: Dr. Roberto Cofresi, Department of Psychological Sciences.
 Contact: cofresir@missouri.edu

 ## Summary
 We are seeking research participants for a study looking at how adult brains learn and remember new cues.
-Adults <b>aged 18 to 65 who reside in Boone or adjacent counties</b> and who can safely undergo a brain activity recording may be eligible.
+Adults <b>aged 18 to 65 who reside in Boone or adjacent counties</b> and who have normal or corrected-to-normal visual acuity, normal color vision and no history of neurological problems may be eligible.
 The study consists of a single lab visit to [MU Campus (Marx Building)](https://mulamplab.org/directions.html) where you will complete computer-based tasks and consume small amounts of water or fruit juice while your brain activity is recorded.
 Compensation available.
 Your participation is voluntary.
 This means you do not have to participate in the new study if you do not want to do so.
 Nothing will happen should you decide that you do not want to participate.

 ## Purpose of the study